ClaireLevy/explant_and_HVE_cell_sup_MSD_analysis/MSD_panels_1_2_3_explant_sup_analysis.md

 -   Samples for which there was only data for a Mock sample and neither of the virus conditions.

-Also note: Some of the samples had one rep that was below detection and another that was in range.
-For these samples I used the remaining "in range" rep as the "average" for that sample.
+Also note: If a sample had one rep that was below detection and another that was in range, I used the remaining "in range" rep as the "average" for that sample.

 ![](MSD_panels_1_2_3_explant_sup_analysis_files/figure-markdown_github/individual%20analyte%20plots-1.png)